sevcsik/sevdev.hu/posts/2015-08-28-the-self-keywords-ES2015-alternative.md

-However, if you extend your class with these alternative "constructors", you probably don't want to redefine each in your child class just to use your it's own constructor, not the parent's.
+However, if you extend your class with these alternative "constructors", you probably don't want to redefine each in your child class just to use it's own constructor, not the parent's.

 <!-- TEASER -->